rapric2115/SoftwareEngineering/Ex2/readme.md

 - Pull the latest upstream changes (if any)
 - Create a new folder in Ex2 --> Ex2/StudentID_FullName/
 - Commit your work to that folder
-- Open one new Pull Request for Assignment 2
+- Open one new Pull Request for Exercise 2

 ## Step 1: Pull the latest upstream changes (if any)
 1. git checkout master